Create a JWT to identify the user

 Logging out of your site from UserVoice

 By default, if a user logs out from UserVoice they are simply logged out from UserVoice.
 Because of the seamless nature of the SSO system from your site to UserVoice user’s may believe logging them out of UserVoice would log them out of your system.
 This is especially important if your users are often on public computers.
-Fortunately there’s an easy way to log users out of your system when they log out of UserVoice.
+If you have a private (restricted) site, there’s an easy way to log users out of your system when they log out of UserVoice.

 https://acme.com/logout) in as the SSO Remote Sign-out URL.
-Once that’s set any time a user logs out they’ll be forwarded to the URL you’ve entered.
+Once that’s set, any time a user logs out, they’ll be forwarded to the URL you’ve entered.
+If you have more than one SSO tenant configured, you must send the logout URL in the token payload.
+See

 Logging out of UserVoice from your site